inference-labs-inc/JSTprove/docs/errors.md

 ---

 ## 3. Pattern Errors (`PatternError`)
-These are **graph optimization errors** that occur when applying JSTProve's optimization rules to the computational graph.
+These are **graph optimization errors** that occur when applying JSTprove's optimization rules to the computational graph.

 | Error | Meaning |
 |-------|---------|